 Key takeaways

-Vaginal yeast infections are a relatively common and very treatable condition that many women face.
-These infections are typically caused by an overgrowth of a fungal group known as candida albicans, which is present in the normal vaginal flora of most women.
-When certain conditions allow the overgrowth of vaginal candida, also known as candidiasis, it leads to symptoms that may include vaginal tenderness, itching, discharge, and/or odor.
+Vaginal yeast infections are a relatively common and very treatable condition that many women face, with the Centers for Disease Control and Prevention (CDC) suggesting that as many as 75% of women will experience at least one episode, and 40-45% suffer from two or more episodes.
+These infections are typically caused by an overgrowth of a fungal group known as Candida, most commonly Candida albicans, which is present in the normal vaginal flora of most women.
+Sometimes, certain conditions allow the overgrowth of vaginal candida, also known as candidiasis, while in other cases, there are no precipitating factors identified to result in an episode of vulvovaginal candidiasis (VVC).
+Either way, the symptoms are similar and may include vaginal tenderness, itching, cottage cheese-like discharge, and/or odor.
 The sensitivity of this condition leaves many women looking for a quick and effective treatment option.
 Monistat and Diflucan are two treatment options for vulvovaginal candidiasis.

 RELATED: Can men get yeast infections?